-Add baseline population data for nationals, refugees, and children with special needs based on latest available census for biological ages 0-5 years (B20:B25, G20:G25, and L20:L25 for male and C18:C23, G18:G23, and L20:L25 for female).
+Add baseline population data for nationals, refugees, and children with special needs based on the latest available census for biological ages 0-5 years (B20:B25, G20:G25, and L20:L25 for the male population and C18:C23, G18:G23, and L20:L25 for the female population).
 In case, data on children with special needs is not available, the relevant table should be left blank.